GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The only difference between a FA [finite automata] and a TM [Turing machine] is that the TM, unlike the FA, has paper and pencil.
-Think about it.
-It tells you something about the power of writing.
+> ### The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility, and among other things he avoids clever tricks like the plague
 >
-> ~ *Manuel Blum*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts